 Financial and operational pressure

 Eastern Connecticut Hematology and Oncology Associates (ECHO) was under financial and operational pressure.
-Keeping up payer requirements was challenging.
+Keeping up with payer requirements was challenging.
 Managing authorizations, prioritizing outstanding accounts receivable (A/R) and resolving denials required significant operational support.
 It was difficult to leverage data insights and identify opportunities to strengthen practice performance using different care delivery and billing technology.
 Operating in a competitive hospital market, the practice felt pressure to stay independent.
 ECHO decided they needed to expand their revenue cycle expertise and technology to ensure autonomy and treat their patients in the community practice setting.

 Assessment and partnership